At the beginning of the book of Deuteronomy Moses calls on Israel to

 It is an awful thing that the people be deceived and used.

 It is an awful thing when the people "love to have it so."
 (Jer.
-5:31)
+5:31) I am weary of the band playing on while the Titanic which is our civilization settles beneath the waves.

 A wise observer told me years ago, "a nation is sunk when it believes its own propaganda,"